azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 We'll skip `Cognitive Search` for this example (we'll get back to it soon).
 Azure Search automatically looks at the Blob container and will now extract the content and the metadata from all the PDFs.
 Let's give our Index a better name:

 ![alt text](./img/azure_search_create_index.png "Azure Search Index Setting")

-:question: Question: Does it make sense to have any of the fields `Filterable`, `Sortable`, or `Facetable`?

 Lastly, we need to give our Indexer a name and also set the schedule.
 In our case, we'll only run it once, but in a real world scenario, we might want to keep it running to index new, incoming data: